·

 adjective “close”

-adjective close, closer, closest
+close, comparative closer, superlative closest

 1. located a short distance away